Berlin Running Routes:

 Pictures by Karl-Heinz Liebisch at www.pixelio.de

 My first time in Berlin, I stayed in Lübars, at the northern-most tip of West Berlin, an area with farms and fields, the only place in West Berlin where you needed to turn on your high-beams while driving.
-There was no wall around the outskirts of West Berlin, just a fence.
+There was no wall around the outskirts of West Berlin, just a fence, or rather several layers of East-Berlin fences.
 I ran along the fence, fascinated by the watch-towers, the no-man's-land and the occasional foot patrols.
 I made of game of hiding in the shadows whenever a Volksarmee patrol came by, not that they could do anything to me.
 Running routes in the city center along the wall, you could climb wooden stairs placed at various locations, where you could look out over the wall into the greyness of East Berlin, a place with no neon and few streetlights.

 |Grunewald path in springtime|